Fool A Carnivore™ Cookbook

-- Vegetarians who live in a family of carnivores who are either making two different dinners every night (or are making themselves or their families unhappy)
+- Vegetarians living in a family of carnivores who make two different dinners every night.

 - People who want to become vegetarians, but are concerned about getting enough protein – or just can’t get used to the sight of their plates minus the meat.